GoodVoodoo/ag_demo_client/README.md

 # Audiogram Demo Clients

 This repository contains a set of demonstration clients for the Audiogram gRPC API.
-These clients provide a command-line interface for interacting with the ASR (Speech-to-Text) and TTS (Text-to-Speech) services.
+These clients provide a command-line interface for interacting with the ASR (Speech-to-Text), TTS (Text-to-Speech), and Voice Cloning services.

 ## Documentation